 Learning how to power up / down a generator

 While we all patiently wait out our moment to return to festivals and events, I thought this would be a good time to come together and utilize our collective experiences and resources to create a set of hands-on (but socially distant) tutorial sessions for local event professionals.

-The result is our first Production Workshop – running for 2 days on June 8th and 9th at Soundcheck’s Warehouse (1901 E 51st St, Austin TX 78723) – and registration is now open!
+The result is our first Production Workshop – running for 2 days on June 8th and 9th at Soundcheck’s Warehouse (1901 E 51st St, Austin TX 78723).

 UPDATE: The first Workshop is now full; however, please apply if you’re still interested as we will put you on a wait list, and if there is enough demand, will open up a second Workshop, to be held June 15-16 also at Soundcheck Austin.